Our Story

 Continuing the Vision:

-Since his engagement with the community in 1989 Father James Notebaart's vision for the Office of Indian Ministry and with the Sunday liturgy and other community members developed a truly enculturated liturgy community.
+Since his engagement with the community in 1989, Father James Notebaart's vision for the Office of Indian Ministry, with other community members, developed a truly enculturated liturgy community.
 This had emboldened the individuals of the community to pursue a space for the Office and to embark on developing a parish with a home of its own.
 The Archdiocese of St. Paul/Minneapolis purchased the building at 3045 Park in 1995.
-Purchased from All Saints Indian Church (a former Episcopal church, and previously the Division of Indian Work's home) from the Minneapolis Council of Churches, The Office of Indian Ministry, and Church of Gichitwaa Kateri grew here.
-We developed a strong Sunday Liturgy community and began to host events like the Miigweyon.
+Purchased from All Saints Indian Church (a former Episcopal church, and previously the Division of Indian Work's home), The Office of Indian Ministry and the Church of Gichitwaa Kateri grew here.
+We developed a strong Sunday Liturgy community, continued Miigweyon, and began to host events like the Elders Group, Grandparents raising grandchildren, and others.

 Today our community honors elders from all communities and specifically our founders by using both Dakhota and Ojibwe songs in our liturgy.